Tinnitus retraining therapy: Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT), the counselling part of TRT, as a generalized type of psychological and behavioral counselling, has also been used by itself in the management of tinnitus.

 Hearing aids

 If tinnitus is associated with hearing loss, a tuned hearing aid that amplifies sound in the frequency range of the hearing loss (usually the high frequencies) may effectively mask tinnitus by raising the level of environmental sound, in addition to the benefit of restoring hearing.

 Masking

 White noise generators or environmental music may provide a background noise level that is of sufficient amplitude that it wholly or partially "masks" the tinnitus.
 Composite hearing aids that combine amplification and white noise generation are also available.

-Scientific Therapy

-Scientific therapies, such as Cognitive Behavioral Therapy (CBT) and sound-based treatments like Tinnitus Retraining Therapy (TRT), are among the most researched methods for managing tinnitus.
-These therapies help reduce the brain's sensitivity to the ringing over time.

 Other

 Numerous non-TRT methods have been suggested for the treatment or management of tinnitus.